alschenk/universe-scripts/README.md

 1. Fetching event orders and ticket data from Universe API
 2. Storing data in a PostgreSQL database
 3. Exporting event data to CSV
-4. Managing ticket rates and categories
+4. Managing ticket rates and categories for analysis

 ## Prerequisites